pauloddr/articles/fighting-game-in-javascript.md

 The remaining styles are still being decided or worked on.

-Boss characters will feature mixed fighting styles.
+Boss characters will feature mixed/free-form fighting styles.

 ## Character Customization